Body-worn camera footage provided by the Emeryville PD captured a disturbing confrontation by a school board candidate and known agitator in the city.

 When it was clarified with him that the event was private and he was asked to leave, he got into a verbal confrontation with members of the party and Honor employees.
 Donahue was asked several times by organizers and employees to leave but refused in his familiar demonstrative and confrontational manner.
 The Emeryville police were then called by the restaurant to intervene.

-Donahue, estimated to be 6′ 2″ and 275 lbs., is an imposing figure who uses his physical stature and aggressive mannerisms to intimate people.
+Donahue, estimated to be 6′ 2″ and 275 lbs., is an imposing figure who uses his physical stature and aggressive mannerisms to intimidate people.
 Many of these have been women, seniors and people of color.

 “He’s well known for this,” noted one attendee in the video who was trying to mediate the situation.
 Donahue continues the awkward exchange for several minutes by goading and baiting the employees at the restaurant.
 Donahue eventually left on his own accord after clarifying that he would be arrested for trespassing if he did not.